AbiAzi/alx-low_level_programming/0x03-debugging/README.md

-this project explain:-
-*What is debugging
+What is debugging

-*What are some methods of debugging manually
+What are some methods of debugging manually

-*How to read the error messages
+How to read the error messages